Connectivity and Irreducibility of Algebraic Varieties of Finite Unit Norm Tight Frames: Irreducibility of and consequences

-We now turn our attention to the demonstration of Theorem~\ref{fullspark}.
-By Proposition~\ref{realgeneric}, finishing our demonstration that a generic frame in $\mathcal{F}_{N,d}^\mathbb{F}$ is full spark just requires that there is some full spark frame in $\mathcal{F}_{N,d}^\mathbb{F}$, which is given by the following:
+Combining Corollaries~\ref{cmplxNODconnect} and~\ref{realNODconnect} and Lemma \ref{nod-irreducible}, Theorem \ref{irreducible} follows.
+In this section, we explore an interesting consequence of this irreducibility.
+In particular, we turn our attention to the demonstration of Theorem~\ref{fullspark}.
+By Proposition~\ref{realgeneric}, finishing our demonstration that a generic frame in $\mathcal{F}_{N,d}^\mathbb{F}$ is full spark just requires that there exists a full spark frame in $\mathcal{F}_{N,d}^\mathbb{F}$.